xhul-dev/Sat_Moons/README.md

 - The existing .BUP files were renamed to match the new format.
 - The save documentation is now to be found in \\SAVEINFO\\:
   - \_\_\_\_LIST.TXT includes general info, and basically replaces \\SATSAVES\\CREDITS.TXT.
-  - .TXT files whose names start with \_ cover multiple saves from the same author.
+  - Other files whose names start with \_ cover multiple saves from the same author.
-  - .TXT files whose names match a .BUP cover that specific save only.
+  - Other files whose names match a .BUP cover that specific save only.

 ## documentation - Save Game Extractor

+version 0.99\
 by slinga\
-version 0.99\
-entry location: \\SGE\\\
+entry location: \\07SGE\\\
 original documentation: \\README\\SGE.TXT\
 web: https://github.com/slinga-homebrew/Save-Game-Extractor